 A student will be released from school, as an excused absence, to observe a religious holiday or for religious instruction.
-The student's parent/guardian must give written notice to the building principal at least 5 calendar days before the student's anticipated absence(s).
+The student's parent/guardian should give written, electronic, or verbal notice to the school attendance secretary at least 5 calendar days before the student's anticipated absence(s).